Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 The character count of the description is about 150 characters (some sources argue that Google actually limits on pixel width which is around 920px for all lines combined)

 You may find more detailed information in the following links:

 Click-through rate is the percentage of people visiting a web page who access a hypertext link to a particular advertisement.
-It's easy to see how a more relevent, catchy SERP may capture more attention and encourage more users to visit the page.
-You can optimize the click-through rate by giving the targeted users top most attention:
+It's easy to see how a more relevant, catchy SERP may capture more attention and encourage more users to visit the page.
+You can optimize the click-through rate by giving the targeted users topmost attention: